 Once the utility of these tools started becoming clearer to businesses, the types of software began to adapt to the virtual sales world as well.
 Now we’re in a position where remote selling tools are being created specifically for the business environment.

 From Google Meet, to Skype, Zoom and Zoom alternatives, for synchronous video conferencing, to asynchronous video tools like Hippo Video, OneMob and Loom, video for sales is an integral part of virtual selling.
+Also, as aPro tip: integrating Video call API into existing application can help to enable video conferencing for virtual selling.

 Sales leaders don’t need to be reminded that innovations ought to be taken hold of with both hands, and indeed this is happening across the world of business and commerce already.
 Virtual sales and virtual selling are here to stay.

-According to LinkedIn’s State of Sales Report 2021, 65% of buyers in North America are working remotely more than half of the time, so the best way to reach them is virtually.
+According to LinkedIn’s State of Sales Report, 65% of buyers in North America are working remotely more than half of the time, so the best way to reach them is virtually.
 In fact, the report says, 70% of buyers say they would like to work remotely half or more of the time in the future.

 This preference is shared by salespeople.
 When asked how they would like to work in the future, 91% of salespeople made it clear that they do not want to go back into the office full time.